Enraged Mob in Sialkot Kills Sri Lankan National, Burns His Body

-Police have initiated a probe into the murder of victim Priyantha Kumara, who was the manager of a Rajco Industries factory
+Police have initiated a probe into the murder of victim Priyantha Diyawadana, who was the manager of a Rajco Industries factory

 An enraged mob in Sialkot on Friday tortured a man to death and then burned his body at a major thoroughfare, with local police saying they will share further details of the case with media after the conclusion of investigations.